Tax Changes for 2024-2025: What Tax Pros Need to Know

 • The refundable portion of the Child Tax Credit increased

 The IRS updates the tax brackets every year to compensate for inflation.
 Ideally, wider tax bracket thresholds would increase taxpayers’ refunds.
-However, it’s likely that these annual increases are only enough to account for a change in the cost of living.
-Your client’s refund or amount owed will probably not change simply due to the tax bracket increases.
-To see a measurable difference, their withholding rate would have to be increased, and their tax liability reduced.
+However, it’s likely that these annual increases were only enough to account for a change in the cost of living.
+Your client’s refund or amount owed probably did not change simply due to the tax bracket increases.
+To see a measurable difference, their withholding rate would have had to be increased, and their tax liability reduced.

 Tax brackets for tax returns due April 15, 2025